Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-The suburb of Yanchep has a median taxpayer income of $55,389 and an average income of $69,454 according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+The suburb of Yanchep had a median taxpayer income of $55,389 and an average income of $69,454 in the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
 This is slightly above the national average, contrasting with Greater Perth's median income of $60,748 and average income of $80,248.
-Based on Wage Price Index growth of 9.62% since financial year 2023, current estimates would be approximately $60,717 (median) and $76,135 (average) as of September 2025.
-According to the 2021 Census figures, household incomes rank at the 41st percentile, family incomes at the 46th percentile, and personal incomes at the 47th percentile in Yanchep.
-The largest segment of income distribution comprises 35.2% earning $1,500 - $2,999 weekly, with a total of 5,010 residents falling into this category.
-This aligns with the regional trend where this cohort represents 32.0%.
+Based on Wage Price Index growth figures from financial year 2023 to September 2025, estimated incomes would be approximately $60,717 (median) and $76,135 (average).
+According to the 2021 Census, household, family, and personal incomes in Yanchep rank modestly, between the 41st and 47th percentiles.
+The largest income segment comprises 35.2% of residents earning between $1,500 and $2,999 weekly, aligning with regional trends where this cohort represents 32.0%.
 Housing affordability pressures are severe in Yanchep, with only 81.0% of income remaining after housing costs, ranking at the 44th percentile.

 Frequently Asked Questions - Income